Cyclokitty/100DaysOfCode2/log.md

 As of today, 377 people downloaded my cat-namer npm library!
 Neat!
 I should add some new names.
 Maybe some new method?
 Need to think about what.

 And now, to assemble my walking robot!
 Once I have it working, I want to make another that can avoid obstacles using a simple antenna and an extra motor to pivot it away from the obstacle.
 Even better, I will decorate it to look like [Snidely Whiplash](https://media.giphy.com/media/q6DIGejB7Dypi/giphy.gif).

+Ok, foam-core for robot material --- BAD, BAD, BAD, BAD!
+Don't do it.

+Alrighty, back to the plans.

+I need more cardboard.